chaozhang-ox/Graph-based-HAR/README.md

 # Graph-based Methods for Forecasting Realized Covariances

-This is the README file for the project "Graph-based Methods for Forecasting Realized Covariances".
+This is the README file for the project [Graph-based Methods for Forecasting Realized Covariances](https://academic.oup.com/jfec/advance-article/doi/10.1093/jjfinec/nbae026/7889003) published in Journal of Financial Econometrics.
 It provides an overview of the project structure and instructions on how to use and contribute to the codebase.

 ## Table of Contents